nus-cs2113-AY2425S1/ip/README.md

 ## Using Taylor

-Taylor is a simple chatbot that allows you to add, list, mark, unmark, and delete tasks.
+Taylor is a quite simple chatbot that allows you to add, list, mark, unmark, and delete tasks.
 Below is a list of commands and features to help you get started.

 ### Available Commands